SD-Card Read/Write Speed Check by iFZero AI

 }

-// ########### data-8bit reading and writing speed #############
+// ########### data-8bit reading and writing speed #############The ouput of this code-segment looks like following:

 while(sdr_ret_val > 0)